EDUCATING AND EMPOWERING YOUR CHILDREN

 As a parent, you can intervene and start the technology dialogue, a conversation that emerges at the youngest of ages and simply never stops.
 When your child encounters something they have not seen before and don’t understand, they need to know that they can come to you.
 Only by making this discussion a part of your every day life can you expect them to come to you first.

 The Cyber Salon delves into how parents can positively shape a child’s experience with technology, from recognizing what a child experiences in the virtual world and meeting those needs real-time to role-modeling socially appropriate uses of technology.
-Each two-hour session will explore a wide ranging landscape of cyber ethic issues—from security, privacy, digital strangers, bullying and screen-time balance to technology addiction, sexting, digital reputation, body and self-image, alongside addressing specific family and community concerns.
+Each customizable Cyber Salon will explore a wide-ranging landscape of cyber safety and cyber ethics issues—from security, privacy, digital strangers, bullying and screen-time balance to technology addiction, sexting, digital reputation, body and self-image, alongside addressing specific family and community concerns.
+The Cyber Salon program can be divided in a youth-only section, a parent-only section and a combined parent/child section to make sure that the entire family is fully engaged and committed to best practices moving forward.